pretix/pretix-docs/docs/topics/gift-cards.md

 The gift card's "Current value" is displayed in the "Details" box.
 Enter the current value's negative in the "Value" field.
 For example, for an erroneously created gift card worth €92.50, enter "-92.50" and click the :btn-icon:fontawesome-solid-plus:: button.
-That will add a new entry to the list of transactions and change the current value of the gift card to €0.00, meaning it cannot be used for payment.
+This will add a new entry to the list of transactions and change the current value of the gift card to €0.00, meaning that it can no longer be used for payment.
+Attempting to use the gift card in your shop will now yield a message stating that all credit on the card has been used up.

 The same process can be used for increasing or decreasing the value of a gift card if it has been created with the wrong value.